AkshayCK06/MBDIA25_CS_StravaDashboard/docs/SMART_COMMANDS_GUIDE.md

 # 2. Compare this month against last month
 strava.compare("month")

-# 3. See which days you are most active
+# 3. See which days you are most active this month
 strava.plot("heatmap")
 ```